zeromind-xyz/how-to-get-interviews/outreach/leverage-your-network.md

 - What's at the top of your mind these days?
 - What led you to joining your Acme (insert their company)?
 How did you decide where to work?

-### How to run a warm-up meeting

-**Logistics**
+### Logistics
 If your meeting is in-person and at a cafe, make sure to get there 10 minutes early.
 This gives you time to get settled into the environment and be there to receive the person you're meeting.

 2 minutes before the scheduled meeting time, send them a message: "Hey, is there anything you'd like to drink?
 I can order now since I'm in line.".
 You want to be the one buying the coffee / whatever they want.

 This gesture is important because it implicitly signals that you greatly appreciate their time and are thanking them for their time.
 You can't have a trace of entitlement during this process.
 These are people that you want to genuinely connect with and have their support as you progress in your career and life.
 No one wants to support someone that feels entitled to support.

-Showing gratitude with actions is more powerful than simply saying "I'm so grateful that you were able to spend time earlier today" later in the day.
-Getting there early, holding down a table, buying them coffee and setting it on the table perfectly waiting for them as they arrive is a gesture that will be received well.
+Showing gratitude with actions is more powerful than simply saying "I'm so grateful that you were able to spend time earlier today".
+Getting there early, holding down a table, buying them coffee and setting it on the table perfectly waiting for them as they arrive is a gesture that demonstrates your gratitude, and will be received well.

 If the meeting is a video call, join the meeting 5 minutes in advance and greet them with a warm smile :).
 Always be there early.
-From their perspective: joining a call to help someone out only to see that you're the first person is annoying.
+From their perspective: joining a call to help someone only to be the first one in the call is annoying.

-**The conversation**
-Start with some small talk.
-This gives you both time to settle.

-Then, based on your research, nudge the conversation towards what they do, how work is, what they're excited about, etc. Your goal is to get to the topic that's most exciting for them, not necessarily what you want to talk about.
-In fact, if the conversation is going well, completely abandon nudging it any pre-meditated direction.

-Bu if it feels natural, also ask questions about their job hunting process: i.e. how they went about it, what they wish they'd done differently, etc.
+### Conversation
+- Aim is to create an emotional connection.
+- Follow the excitement.
+- Present, and let them choose.
+- Read their body language and make adjustments accordingly.

 ### What NOT to do
+- Just

 ### Follow-up